gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 In order to build this new resource we applied a [human-centered design process](https://medium.com/@JustFixNYC/co-designing-eviction-free-nyc-b54570c69153) followed by specialized technical scoping in order to determine what was best for our users and build something for this unique context. **That process led us to using Gatsby, Contentful, and Netlify!** Below, we've written up how we mapped design to dev, approached different stakeholders, and utilized Gatsby's great flexibility & plugin library.

-#### **Mapping Design Considerations to Technical Scoping**
+## **Mapping Design Considerations to Technical Scoping**

 ![Design Mapping](design-mapping.jpeg)
 _Journey mapping for a tenant organizing process!_

-We started this process with a pretty strong sense of our average user’s technical capacity and degree of comfort in using a website or app.
-For the past 3 years, we’ve been collecting user insights from the [JustFix.nyc Tenant Web-App](https://www.justfix.nyc/) and other resources.
+We started this process with a pretty strong sense of our average user's technical capacity and degree of comfort in using a website or app.
+For the past 3 years, we've been collecting user insights from the [JustFix.nyc Tenant Web-App](https://www.justfix.nyc/) and other resources.
 As you might imagine, the majority of our users are coming from mobile devices (**over 95% of low-income Americans now have a device that connects to the Internet**) and